chrisjm/chrisjmears-sveltekit/src/posts/blog/learn-why-your-website-is-slow-with-inspector-magic.md

 date: "2018-11-06"
 title: "Learn why your site is slow with some Inspector Magic ✨"
 description: "I made a 4-minute video describing a method you can use to determine if and why a website is slow using Google Chrome, Lighthouse, and a little Inspector Magic ✨."
-categories: technology
+categories: Technology
-tags: ["coding", "tools"]
+tags: ["web-development", "tools", "coding-tip", "performance"]
 header:
   teaser: "https://res.cloudinary.com/wanderingleafstudios/image/upload/b_auto,c_pad,g_center,h_630,w_1200/v1537890988/chrisjmears.com/blog/paulius-dragunas-615325-unsplash.jpg"
 ---